LIXI has announced the upcoming support for JSON schema, in addition to our existing XML Schema, for each LIXI2 transaction release.

 - XML elements are represented in JSON as an object named with the XML element tag name.

 - XML element text content is represented in JSON by a property with the key “$”.

 - XML attributes are represented in JSON as properties with names prefixed by the @ symbol.

-- Non-repeatable elements, or repeatable elements that are not repeated, will be represented as a single object (a key-value pair)
+- Non-repeatable elements will be represented as a single object (a key-value pair)

-- Repeatable elements that are repeated will be represented as an array (a key-value pair where the value is an array i.e. surrounded with square brackets).
+- Repeatable elements will be represented as an array (a key-value pair where the value is an array i.e. surrounded with square brackets).
+When a repeatable element is not repeated, it will none the less be represented as an array containing only one element.
 Note that the order of repeated elements is not meaningful in XML or JSON.